The uncertainty of a tournament draw: Insights from the Champions League: A case study: the 2024/25 reform of the UEFA Champions League

 Between the seasons 2003/04 and 2023/24, the format of the UEFA Champions League did not change.
 The tournament started with a group stage of 32 teams that played in eight groups of four teams each.
 The groups were organised in a double round-robin format, that is, each team played against all the others once at home and once away.
 The group winners and runners-up qualified for the Round of 16, the third-placed teams were transferred to the second most prestigious UEFA club football competition (called UEFA Europa League since 2008/09), while the last teams were eliminated.
 In the Round of 16, group winners were matched with the runners-up subject to some further constraints \citep{KlossnerBecker2013}.

-From the 2024/25 season onwards, the group stage has been replaced by the league phase, which is contested by 36 teams that play a single incomplete round-robin tournament.
+From the 2024/25 season onwards, the group stage has been replaced by the incomplete round-robin league phase, which is contested by all the 36 teams.
 Each team plays eight matches, four at home and four away.
 Then, a ranking of the 36 teams is constructed based on the number of points each team collected in these eight matches.
 The first eight teams directly qualify for the Round of 16, the next 16 teams play against each other in the play-offs.
 In particular, the teams form four seeded pairs (teams in positions 9 and 10, 11 and 12, 13 and 14, and 15 and 16) and four unseeded pairs (positions 17 and 18, 19 and 20, 21 and 22, and 23 and 24).
 The teams in the $k$th seeded pair play against the teams in the $(5-k)$th unseeded pair ($k=1,2,3,4$); for example, the 11th-ranked team (as well as the 12th-ranked team) has an equal (50\%) chance to play against either the team ranked 21st or 22nd.
 The same principle applies to the pairing in the Round of 16.
 The last 12 teams (ranked from 25th to 36th) are eliminated.

-\subsection{Seeding}
+\subsubsection{Seeding}

 The seeding regime of the old design was reformed in the 2015/16 and the 2018/19 seasons \citep{Csato2020a}.
 Until the 2014/15 season, the teams were assigned to four pots based on their UEFA club coefficients established at the beginning of the season.
 Pot 1 contained the titleholder and the seven highest-ranked teams, while Pots 2, 3, 4 consisted of the other teams according to their ranking order.
 The 2015/16 reform \citep{CoronaForrestTenaHorrilloWiper2019, DagaevRudyak2019} placed the titleholder and the champions of the seven highest-ranked associations in Pot 1.
 Between 2018/19 and 2023/24, Pot 1 contained the UEFA Champions League and Europa League titleholders together with the champions of the six best associations.
 Vacant slots were filled by the champions of the seventh- and eighth-ranked associations, if necessary.